gmcw-team/gmcw-wiki/CONTRIBUTING.md

-# GM Community Wiki
+# Contributing to the GM Community Wiki
-This repository contains the conten for the GM Community Wiki
+Some text here2